ICO (file format): In executable files

 RT_ICON and RT_CURSOR resources have the same image data format as in ICO files and can store PNG images as well.
-Additionally, first four bytes of RT_CURSOR resource data contain the cursor hotspot data, as two WORD (16 bit) values (in contrast to CUR files, in which hotspot data is contained in the ICONDIRENTRY structure).
+The first four bytes of an RT_CURSOR resource contain the cursor hotspot as two WORD values (x, y); the resource entry's dwBytesInRes includes these four bytes, unlike in CUR files, where the hotspot lives in the directory entry and is not counted in dwBytesInRes.